Medically reviewed by Drugs.com. Last updated on Jul 31, 2023.

-Dantrolene has a potential for hepatotoxicity and symptomatic hepatitis (fatal and non-fatal) has been reported at various dose levels of the drug.
-Risk of hepatic injury appears to be greater in patients taking a higher dosage (800 mg or more per day), in females, in patients over 35 years of age, and in patients taking other medication(s) in addition to dantrolene.
-Monitor hepatic function including frequent determination of SGOT or SGPT during therapy.
-Discontinue therapy after 45 days if no observable benefit is derived from therapy .
+Dantrolene may cause hepatotoxicity, and symptomatic hepatitis (fatal and nonfatal) has been reported at various dose levels.
+Risk of hepatic injury appears to be greater in patients taking a higher dosage, in females, in patients older than 35 years, and in patients taking additional medication(s).
+Monitor hepatic function, including frequent determination of SGOT or SGPT, during therapy.
+Discontinue therapy after 45 days if there is no observable benefit .

 Dantrolene is used to help relax certain muscles in your body.
 It relieves the spasms, cramping, and tightness of muscles caused by certain medical problems such as multiple sclerosis (MS), cerebral palsy, stroke, or injury to the spine.
 Dantrolene does not cure these problems, but it may allow other treatment, such as physical therapy, to be more helpful in improving your condition.
 Dantrolene acts directly on the muscles to produce its relaxant effects.